History of Lviv: Galicia–Volhynia wars

+Kingdom of Poland

+City of Casimir the Great

+The greater armorial seal of the city council of Lviv, used since 1359.
+In the border (legend) the inscription: + S : CIVTATIS : LEMBVRGENSIS.

+Lviv became the capital of the Ruthenian lands under Casimir’s rule, who appointed his own starosta there, Otton of Pilcza, no later than in 1352.
+Later, starostas appeared in other towns as well, but the one in Lviv had precedence over them, bearing the title capitaneus terrae Russiae.
+The king encouraged the influx of Polish nobles, to whom he granted estates in the region, as well as the arrival in the towns of Germans, Jews, and Armenians.

 In 1356 Casimir III imparted upon the city with Magdeburg rights, which implied that all city issues were to be resolved by a city council elected by the wealthy citizens.
 The city council seal of the 14th century stated Civitatis Lembvrgensis.
 This started a period of accelerated development: among other facilities the Latin Cathedral was built, around the same time a church was built in the place of today's St. George's Cathedral.
 Also, new self-government led to the greater growth of the Armenian community that built its Armenian Cathedral in 1363.

+The presence of the Latin Church was also strengthening.
+Formally, the lands of the Halych principality were subject to the bishop of Lubusz, and there already existed a bishopric in Przemyśl, founded by Prince Yurii Boleslav.
+In 1358–59 the king brought about the creation of titular bishoprics in Chełm, Volodymyr, and Lviv.
+The last of these was entrusted to the Dominicans.
+In 1367 a Latin archdiocese was established in Halych, to which all the Ruthenian bishoprics were subordinated.
+It is very likely that from the beginning there were plans to move its seat to Lviv, since around 1360 Casimir III began the construction of a large cathedral church, near the new market square.
+However, this transfer did not actually take place until 1412.

 After Casimir had died in 1370, he was succeeded by his nephew, King Louis I of Hungary, who in 1372 put Lviv together with the region of Galicia-Volhynia under the administration of his relative Władysław, Duke of Opole.
-When Władysław retreated from the post of its governor in 1387 Galicia-Volhynia became occupied by the Hungarians, but soon Jadwiga the ruler of Poland, and wife of Lithuanian Grand Duke Jogaila, invaded and incorporated it into the Polish Crown by Jadwiga of Poland.
-The city later served as the homage site of some of the vassals of the Kings of Poland.
+When Władysław retreated from the post of its governor in 1387 Galicia-Volhynia became occupied by the Hungarians, but soon Jadwiga the ruler of Poland, and wife of Lithuanian Grand Duke Jogaila, incorporated it into the Polish Crown.